alabou/bcp-006-02/docs/NMOS With H.264.md

 Informative note: For streams compliant with ST 2110-22, the constant bit rate mode is more appropriately described as a strict-CBR mode where "the video compression or the packetization of the video compression shall produce a constant number of bytes per frame.
 The packetization shall produce a constant number of RTP packets per frame."
 For other streams, not compliant with ST 2110-22, it is the constant bit rate definition of the H.264 specification that prevails.

+The H.264 encoder associated with the Flow MUST produces an H.264 bitstream that is compliant with the `profile` and `level` attributes.

 Examples Flow resources are provided in [Examples](../examples/).

 ### Senders

+This section applies to a Sender directly associated with an H.264 Flow through the Sender's `flow_id` attribute.

+Informative note: When an H.264 Flow is not directly associated with a Sender but with a multiplexed Flow through the Flow's parents attribute, it does not have to provide Sender's format-specific attributes.
+A Sender has such requirement only when the H.264 Flow is directly associated with it.
+See the Sender's format specific (multiplexed) specification for details.

+Sender resources provide no indication of media type or format, since this is described by the associated Flow resource.

 #### RTP transport

 For Nodes transmitting H.264 using the RTP payload mapping defined by RFC 6184, the Sender resource MUST indicate `urn:x-nmos:transport:rtp` or one of its subclassifications for the `transport` attribute.

-Sender resources provide no indication of media type or format, since this is described by the associated Flow resource.

 For Nodes implementing IS-04 v1.3 or higher, the following additional requirements on the Sender resource apply.